nathanrosspowell/00keys/contents/gbs/megatonvaultdrop/index.md

 Pricing
 -------

-Each profile set is $40 with free shipping to CONUS locations.
-You may order as many or as few as you like of any of the following keycap sets.
+Each profile set is $25 with free shipping to CONUS locations.
+You may order as many or as few as you like of any of the following keycap sets, Pick-A-Profile.

-- **10% off** -  2 sets are purchased, Pick-A-Profile
-- **20% off** -  3, or more sets purchased, Pick-A-Profile.

 Shippping
 ---------